My rating: 5 of 5 stars

 [Elsewhere in the literary blogosphere—do people still say “blogosphere”?—Tom at Wuthering Expectations has wrapped up an informative and fun reading of Erich Auerbach’s Mimesis: The Representation of Reality in Western Literature.

-This book was important to me at a phase in my reading life, and no doubt still influences me with its modeling of how to intuit a whole way of life from an attention to literary style.
+This book was important to me at a phase in my reading life and still influences me with its modeling of how to intuit a whole way of life from an attention to literary style.
 It took on a mystique for me when I was 19: the professor of my James Joyce class, where we spent 12 weeks reading Ulysses, pronounced Mimesis one of the only three works of literary criticism actually worth buying—though he didn’t say, and we somehow didn’t ask, what the other two were!

 Why didn’t Mimesis make it into my personal canon, focused as that was on criticism and theory?
 It shadows that canon: I first read “Odysseus’ Scar” (Mimesis‘s classic first chapter) in the same undergraduate course where I was assigned Barthes’s S/Z, and I was the assigned the whole book—to which, not yet fatigued by academe, I added ridiculously copious annotations, pictured below—in the same graduate seminar where we read Lukács’s Theory of the Novel.